digitaltheorylab/treetok/docs/overview.md

 ## Typical Workflow

-1. Inspect a tokenizer to understand its marker convention.
+1. Inspect a tokenizer to understand its marker convention
-2. Build a labeled dataset of token pairs.
+2. Build a labeled dataset of token pairs
-3. Train a classifier.
+3. Train a classifier
-4. Cluster a tokenizer vocabulary and review the clusters.
+4. Cluster a tokenizer vocabulary and review the clusters

-See `training.md` for guidance on dataset sizing and threshold tuning, and `cli.md` for the CLI surface.
+See the [training guide](training.md) for guidance on dataset sizing and threshold tuning, and the [CLI instructions](cli.md) for the CLI surface.